kvc55/DE_training/unit18_nosql/README.md

 ## **Results**

-You can export the results as .json files like in this folder.
+You can export the results as .json files like in the results folder.

+## **Additional**

+Another way of doing the activity is to execute the main.py file inside the folder unit18_nosql.
+This has all the steps described before.